DuckRodgers/Google-Foobar/README.md

 ```

 ### [The Solution](second-chall-level2.py)
 What happens in the code is pretty fun.
 The first interesting thing is how binaries work (and other bases as well).
-We didn't really learn a lot about binaries in Petroleum Engineering, so absolutely everything was uncharted territory for me.
+I didn't really learn a lot about binaries in Petroleum Engineering, so absolutely everything was uncharted territory for me.
 I did a research (quick one, though) on how to transform different-base numbers and different-base operations (different as in 'not base 10').
-The idea was pretty straigthforward
+The idea was pretty straigthforward: get two numbers in different bases, convert them to base 10, do the operation, and finally return the result in the given base.
+Now, before the criticism rain starts pouring in, I did thought about simply doing the operation in the original base, but it was 11pm and I was really sleepy, so I went with what came first.

+I created two functions, ´´´def convert_10´´´ and ´´´convert_base´´´ asdas